 Bring in the tiles.

-Tiles are durable and super easy to maintain.
-You’ll find that they’re incredibly defiant against the spread of mould, so take advantage of them in mould-prone areas like bathrooms and kitchens.
+Tiles are durable and easy to maintain.
+You’ll find that they’re incredibly defiant against the spread of mould, so be sure to utilise them in mould-prone areas like bathrooms and kitchens.

-For instance, your student tenants may appreciate the white-washed walls for a feel of minimalism and cleanliness.
+For example, your student tenants may appreciate the clean and minimal feel of white-washed walls.
 However, if you’re looking to rent to families or young professionals, they may appreciate more colour and personality.

-This can also be helpful to consider when budgeting for your renovation.
+The preferences of your tenants are also helpful when budgeting for your renovation.
 Ask yourself: how much are you looking to receive per month from your tenants?
 With this in mind, you should be able to budget accordingly.
-A £300 PCM property will get £300 PCM tenants — and that’s something to remember throughout the renovation process.
+A £300 PCM property will get £300 PCM tenants, and that’s something to remember throughout the renovation process.

-For every purchase you make towards your property renovation, you should always keep the receipts.
-No matter how big or small!
-As a landlord, it’s important to save money wherever possible.
-By keeping a copy of your receipts, you may be able to offset these costs against your tax bill.
+For every purchase you make towards your property renovation, it’s crucial to keep the receipts.
+As a landlord it’s important that you save money wherever possible, and by keeping a copy of your receipts, you may be able to offset these costs against your tax bill.

-Looking for a few more landlord money-saving tips?
-Make use of cashback credit cards so you can get money back on your purchases.
-Oh, and don’t forget to apply for council tax exemption through your local council if your property will remain vacant during your renovation.
+Be sure to make use of cashback credit cards so you can get money back on your purchases.
+You can also apply for council tax exemption through your local council if your property will remain vacant during your renovation.

-Being a landlord comes with a lot of responsibilities, and we want to make the process as smooth sailing for you as possible.
-We’ll also be here to advise how and where you can maximise rental returns.
-That’s why we offer support for our landlords throughout their refurbishment process — from instruction through to completion.
+Being a landlord comes with a lot of responsibilities, and the Seekers team is here to make the process as seamless as possible with our landlord services in Newcastle upon Tyne.
+We are also here to advise you on how and where you can maximise rental returns, which is why we offer support for our landlords throughout their refurbishment process, from instruction through to completion.

-From managing renovation projects on your behalf to finding you the best contractors for the job, we’ll help you stay one step ahead of your tenants’ needs.
+From managing renovation projects on your behalf, to finding you the best contractors for the job, we’ll help you stay one step ahead of your tenants’ needs.
+Head over to our Landlord Hub for more advice and guidance.

-Head on over to our Landlord Hub for more landlord advice and guidance.
 Interested in letting your property in Newcastle?
-Get in touch with our lettings team and we will be more than happy to help.
+Get in touch with our friendly lettings team to start your journey with us.